brodsa/re-vis-port/README.md

 ---
 ## UX
-The goal of ReVisPort is to explore interesting insights of climate data.
+The goal of ReVisPort is to search for interesting insights of climate data.
 ReVisPort targets particully users interesting in climate data and data generally.
-Users does not have to any knowledge about statistic or reporting, ReVisPort navigates users step by step.
+Users do not have to any pre-knowledge about reporting, ReVisPort navigates users step by step.
+However, bacis knowledge about descriptive statistics are required in order to interprete results.

 ### User Stories
 - As a User, I would like create a report without any programming nor statistic knowledge.